open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 The `Decode` Converter takes a string or byte array encoded with the specified encoding and returns the decoded string.

 `value` is a valid encoded string or byte array.
+`encoding` is a valid encoding name included in the [IANA encoding index](https://www.iana.org/assignments/character-sets/character-sets.xhtml).

 Examples: